lincheney/alpine-passenger/README.md

 #### Default command line arguments

-By default, the image runs with `passenger start --no-install-runtime --no-compile-runtime --no-download` plus the additional supplied to `docker run`.
+By default, the image runs with `passenger start --no-install-runtime --no-compile-runtime --no-download` plus the additional arguments supplied to `docker run`.

 Passenger runs on port 3000 by default and this port has been exposed.